-Net cash provided by financing activities was \$5.5 million in 2006, which includes \$5.0 million received from GSK to sponsor part of the extension of existing facilities which increases our production capacity from two lines to three, less \$2.1 million used to invest in equipment on behalf of GSK, and \$2.6 million resulting from the exercise of warrants from directors and the exercise of options from employees.
-In 2005 and 2004, financing activities provided \$21.1 million and \$5.1 million, respectively.
-In 2005, net cash provided by financing activities included \$12.3 million received from GSK for the funding of investments less \$7.9 million used to invest in equipment on behalf of GSK, plus \$3.5 million of conditional grants received from government agencies and \$13.6 million resulting from the exercise of warrants from investors and directors which yielded \$9.4 million, and the exercise of options from employees which yielded \$4.2 million.
-In 2004, net cash provided by financing activities includes \$6.4 million received from GSK for the funding of investments, less \$2.5 million which was used to invest in equipment, plus \$0.8 million resulting from the exercise of options from employees.
+Net cash provided by financing activities was \$3.0 million in 2007, which included \$2.1 million received from GSK to sponsor part of the extension of existing facilities increasing production capacity from two lines to three and \$0.8 million of conditional and unconditional grants received from government agencies.
+In 2006 and 2005, financing activities provided \$5.5 million and \$21.1 million, respectively.
+In 2006, net cash provided by financing activities included \$5.0 million received from GSK to sponsor part of the extension of existing facilities increasing production capacity from two lines to three, less \$2.1 million used to invest in equipment on behalf of GSK, and \$2.6 million resulting from the exercise of warrants by directors and the exercise of options by employees.
+In 2005, net cash provided by financing activities included \$12.3 million received from GSK for the funding of investments less \$7.9 million used to invest in equipment on behalf of GSK, plus \$3.5 million of conditional grants received from government agencies and \$13.6 million resulting from the exercise of options by employees which yielded \$4.2 million.

-Since its inception, the Company's operations date have consumed substantial amounts of cash and are expected to continue to do so in the short term.
-The Company believes that ongoing research and product development programs are adequately funded for the next year.
-The Company also believes current financial resources and cash from various grants, royalty payments and licenses will be sufficient to meet the Company's cash requirements for at least the next two years.
+Since its inception, the Company's operations have consumed substantial amounts of cash and are expected to continue to do so in the short term.
+The Company believes that ongoing research and product development programs are adequately funded for the next year and believe current working capital to be sufficient for the Company's present requirements.
+The Company also believes current financial resources and cash from various grants, royalty payments and licenses will be sufficient to meet the Company's cash requirements in the near future.

-As of December 31, 2006, the Company held marketable securities classified as available-for-sale and recorded at fair value.
-Total marketable securities totaled \$10.9 million at December 31, 2006 and \$82.8 million at December 31, 2005.
+As of December 31, 2007, the Company held marketable securities classified as available-for-sale and recorded at fair value.
+Total marketable securities totaled \$14.7 million at December 31, 2007 and \$10.9 million at December 31, 2006.

-As of December 31, 2006, the Company had loans of \$0.9 million from Anvar, an agency of the French government that provides financing to French companies for research and development and \$1.9 million advance from the French Ministry of Industry for a 'Proteozome research project'.
+As of December 31, 2007, the Company had loans of \$0.9 million from Anvar, an agency of the French government that provides financing to French companies for research and development and \$2.2 million advance from the French Ministry of Industry for a 'Proteozome research project.
 These loans do not bear interest and are repayable only in the event that the research is successful technically or commercially.
 See Note 14 to the Consolidated Financial Statements.